JB I60 Private Kingsley Alan Evans

 Kingsley Alan Evans enlisted on 31st August 1915.
 He was 21, single, and his occupation was confectioner.
 He is described as 5’10’’ with a fair complexion, blue eyes and dark brown hair.
 The Hastings Observer of 25th December 1915 takes up the story.

-There was a further mention in HO of 1/1/1916 when the family thanked the military for the arrangements for the funeral and added the information that Mr William Evans, his uncle, who lived at 66 St Helen’s Rd, was also present.
+There was a further mention in Hastings Observer of 1/1/1916 when the family thanked the military for the arrangements for the funeral and added the information that Mr William Evans, his uncle, who lived at 66 St Helen’s Road, was also present.

-William Evans, Kingsley’s uncle, was born in Cornwall in 1851.
-By 1901 he was living at 16 Park Road, with his wife Frances, who came from Hastings, and his daughter Emily.
+In 1901 William was living at 16 Park Road, with his wife Frances, who came from Hastings, and his daughter Emily.
 He was a Board School Headmaster.
-By 1911 he was living at 66 St Helen’s Rd with Frances and Emily, who was now a telegraphist.
-Presumably Thomas B. Evans, Kingsley’s father was his brother but again there seems to be no easily traceable record.
+By 1911 he was living at 66 St Helen’s Road with Frances and Emily, who was now a telegraphist.

 Military funeral in Hastings

 The mortal remains of Private Kingsley Alan Evans of the 48th Battalion C.E.F were laid to rest in the Borough Cemetery on Wednesday afternoon with full military honours.